Baghdad derbies: 1974–1984: Al-Talaba and Al-Zawraa emergence

-1984–1990: Al-Rasheed dominate other Baghdad clubs
+1984–1990: Rise and fall of Al-Rasheed

 The 1984–85 season saw Al-Rasheed play in the Premier League for the first time.
-The club was founded a year earlier by Uday Hussein, the son of Iraq's President Saddam Hussein.
+The club was founded a year earlier by Uday Hussein, the son of Iraq's president Saddam Hussein.
 Uday forced many of Iraq's top players to join Al-Rasheed against their will, with Al-Rasheed not only becoming one of Iraq's best clubs, but one of the best clubs in the region, winning three consecutive Arab Club Champions Cups in 1985, 1986 and 1987 and finishing as Asian Club Championship runners-up in 1989.

-Al-Talaba won the 1985–86 title ahead of Al-Rasheed, but the next two seasons saw Al-Rasheed win the Double both times.
+Al-Talaba won the 1985–86 title ahead of Al-Rasheed, but the next two seasons saw Al-Rasheed win the double both times.
 Al-Rasheed also won the 1988–89 league title, but Al-Zawraa were the FA Cup winners that year.
 The 1989–90 season saw Al-Quwa Al-Jawiya win the league (under the name Al-Tayaran) and Al-Zawraa win the FA Cup.

-1990–2006: Four teams monopolise Iraqi football

 Al-Rasheed were dissolved in 1990, and their replacements Al-Karkh were not able to replicate Al-Rasheed's success.

+1990–2006: Four teams dominate Iraqi football

 The 1990s and early 2000s was the greatest era of success for the four clubs and the era where many of the most memorable derby matches were played.
-Between 1991 and 2006, every edition of the Premier League, FA Cup and Super Cup was won by one of the four clubs, and only one edition of the Elite Cup was not won by one of them.
-Al-Zawraa were the most successful team of this era, winning eight league titles, eight FA Cups, three Elite Cups and three Super Cups.
+Between 1991 and 2006, every edition of the Premier League, FA Cup and Super Cup was won by one of the four clubs, and only one edition of the Baghdad Championship was not won by one of them.
+Al-Zawraa were the most successful team of this era, winning eight league titles, eight FA Cups, three Baghdad Championships, and three Super Cups.

 Al-Talaba and Al-Zawraa also made their first ever continental final appearances.
 Al-Talaba reached the final of the 1995 Asian Cup Winners' Cup and Al-Zawraa reached the final of the 1999–2000 edition of the same tournament, but both sides were defeated by Japanese clubs.